What is the FINRA Foundation Military Spouse Fellowship for the Accredited Financial CounselorProgram?

 - Non-Appropriated Fund (NAF) employees are eligible.
 These employees could work for:

 - CGX (Navy or Marine Corps or Coast Guard Exchanges)

 - Spouses of veterans who are not military retirees are not eligible.
 If your spouse is not currently serving on Active Duty, in the Guard or Reserve, or retired from Active Duty, Guard, or Reserve service, you are not eligible for the Fellowship

 What is an AFC®?

-Through continuing education AFC professionals maintain up-to-date knowledge in the fields of personal finance and financial counseling.
+Through continuing education, AFC professionals maintain up-to-date knowledge in the fields of personal finance and financial counseling.
 After certification, in order to maintain the credential, an AFC must pay an annual fee each year and obtain and report 30 Continuing Education Units (CEUs) every two years.
-Visit HERE for more information.
+More information about maintaining certification may be found HERE.